Chattahooligans/hooligan-hymnal-app/docs/new-deployment.md

 ### /assets/

-The assets folder at the root of the project contains images and fonts that are used in the mobile application. `assets.md` is a comprehensive guide to the contents of the assets folder, and has been written in such a way that you should be able to share the file with someone in your SG with design chops to collect or create those assets.
+The assets folder at the root of the project contains images and fonts that are used in the mobile application.
+Our [Assets Guide](assets.md) provides a comprehensive description of contents of the assets folder, and has been written in such a way that you should be able to share the file with someone in your SG with design chops to collect or create those assets.

 ### config.js